A Gauge Set Framework for Flexible Robustness Design: Mathematical Proofs

 The third equality is due to $\phi$ being convex and closed, and the fourth is by the property that $\phi(1) = 0$.
 In the case the optimal $\gamma = 0$, we have $\inf_w g(w) = \inf_w \iprod{1, \delta_0(w) - w} = 0$ by the definition of $0 \phi^*(w/0)$.
 Hence, $g(w)$ is non-negative.
 By Theorem \ref{thm:gauge}, $\|w\|_{\mathcal V^\circ_{\phi, \epsilon}} = g(w)$, which gives the claimed reformulation \eqref{eq:phidual} by plugging $g(w)$ into \eqref{eq:distdual}.

 When $\phi$ is continuously differentiable, the gradient of the objective function with respect to $\nu$ can be computed directly as $w - \phi'(\nu)$, which gives the optimal solution $\nu = (\phi')^{-1}(w)$.
-This inverse is well-defined since $\phi$ is strictly convex, implying that $\phi'$ is strictly increasing.
-Finally, the convergence reweighting problem is always feasible as $\nu = 1$ is feasible to \eqref{eq:gdist02}.
-Thus, the quasi-strong duality holds as long as $\phi$ is convex and closed. \pfend
+This inverse is well-defined since $\phi$ is strictly convex, implying that $\phi'$ is strictly increasing. \pfend